MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/includes/importing-mrtk.md

 Once you click on Apply, Unity will try to restart for the input system to take into effect, click on **Apply** to restart the Unity editor

-Once the Unity restarts open MRTK Project Configurator from the unity menu and Click on **Next** then click on **Done** finish the Unity project configuration for OpenXR.

 ### Configure additional project settings

 In the Unity menu, select **Edit** > **Project Settings...** to open the Project Settings window.